Looking forwards and backwards: dynamics and genealogies of locally regulated populations: Introduction

 Such results on (one-step) convergence to reaction-diffusion equation limits have been achieved for a variety of interacting particle systems.
 Following the now classical contributions of~\citet{demasi/ferrari/lebowitz:1986, demasi/presutti:1991, oelschlaeger:1985}, much of this work has focused on lattice based models with one particle per site, or on systems with a fixed number, $N$, of interacting diffusions as $N\to\infty$.
 For systems of proliferating particles, as considered for example by \citet{oelschlaeger:1989, flandoli/leimbach/olivera:2019, flandoli/huang:2021}, an additional challenge (also apparent in our models), is the control of concentration of particles.
 We follow \citet{oelschlaeger:1989, flandoli/leimbach/olivera:2019} in considering `moderate interactions', meaning that the number of individuals in the neighbourhood over which we measure local population density tends to infinity, whereas \citet{flandoli/huang:2021} also consider the situation in which that number remains finite.
 We refer to \citet{flandoli/huang:2021} for a more thorough literature review, but note that both our model and scaling differ from those considered in the body of work discussed there: whereas in those settings, the only scalings are the number of particles in the system and the size of the neighbourhood over which individuals interact with one another, in keeping with the vast literature on continuous state branching models, we also scale time and so must ensure that births are adequately compensated by deaths to prevent the population from exploding.

-The history of a natural population is often only accessible indirectly, through patterns of genetic diversity that have been laid down; from genetic data, one can try to infer the genealogical trees that relate individuals in a sample from the population, and these have been shaped by its history \citep[see e.g.,][]{neigel1993application,kelleher2019inferring}.
+The history of a natural population is often only accessible indirectly, through patterns of genetic diversity: from genetic data, one can try to infer the genealogical trees that describe how individuals in a sample from the population are related, and these have been shaped by its history (see e.g., \citet{neigel1993application,kelleher2019inferring}).
 It is therefore of interest to establish information about the distribution of genealogical trees under our population model, which we do with a lookdown construction.
 Lookdown constructions were first introduced in~\cite{donnelly/kurtz:1996} to provide a mechanism for retaining information about genealogical relationships between individuals sampled from a population evolving according to the Moran model when passing to the infinite population limit.
 Since then, they have been extended to a wide range of models.
-Of particular relevance to our work here are the papers of~\cite{kurtz/rodrigues:2011} and~\cite{etheridge/kurtz:2019}, in which lookdown constructions are provided for a wide variety of population models, including spatially structured branching processes.
+Of particular relevance to our work here are the papers ~\cite{kurtz/rodrigues:2011} and~\cite{etheridge/kurtz:2019}, in which lookdown constructions are provided for a wide variety of population models, including spatially structured branching processes.

 In general, even armed with a lookdown construction, calculation of relevant statistics of the genealogy remains a difficult question.
 However, in special circumstances, some progress can be made.
 As an illustration, we shall consider a scenario that has received a great deal of attention in recent years, in which a population is expanding into new territory as a travelling wave.
 In Section~\ref{ancestral lineages for travelling waves} we shall describe the motion of a single ancestral lineage relative to three different (deterministic) wavefronts across $\IR^1$.